Stress Better Challenge: What is it?

 This challenge is about changing those numbers.
 We want to give you a new understanding of stress and anxiety - what it is, how it functions, where it comes from, and more importantly: how you can begin to shift these patterns with science-based tools and practices.

-We hope you'll join us!
-This challenge is open to all students, faculty, and staff, and we hope it will help each participant take some new steps toward feeling, doing, and being well.
+We hope this challenge will help each participant take some new steps toward feeling, doing, and being well.

-- A daily email with a brief (1-3 min) audio recording outlining one or more elements from Dr. Jud Brewer's clinically proven step-by-step plan* to break the cycle of worry and fear that drives anxiety.
+- A daily (1-3 min) audio recording outlining one or more elements from Dr. Jud Brewer's clinically proven step-by-step plan* to break the cycle of worry and fear that drives anxiety.

 - A daily 10-minute guided meditation with practices specific to that day's theme.